svanderburg/php-sbdata/README.md

 -----------------
 After setting the values in a form (and after optionally checking them), we can display a form including the data.
-The following function invocation simply displays the form values:
+The following function invocation simply displays the form and its fields:

 ```php
 \SBData\View\HTML\displayForm($form);
 ```

 The above function also automatically formats the fields.
-For example, the `homepage` value is displayed as a hyperlink.
+For example, the `homepage` field is displayed as a hyperlink.

 Displaying an editable form
 ---------------------------